 AveMaria Thompson, Adjunct Professor of Law

-Clinic students in the Mediation Clinic are trained in the basics of mediation and are given the important responsibility to facilitate mediations in active landlord-tenant cases in Suffolk County District Court.
+Clinic students have an opportunity to engage in both client representation and conduct neutral facilitative mediation in this innovative clinic.
+Students are trained in landlord tenant law and are given the important responsibility to represent litigants and conduct mediations in active landlord-tenant cases in Suffolk County District Court.
 Students will learn the basics of landlord-tenant law and mediation techniques.
-Seminar will include simulations exploring negotiation and alternative dispute resolution.
-For case work, students will be paired in groups of two and, under the supervision of a court-certified mediator, will act as mediators with the goal of resolving cases.
+Seminar includes simulations of housing cases, negotiation, and alternative dispute resolution.
 This clinic will provide a critically important service to litigants and judges in landlord-tenant matters.
-It is anticipated that housing courts will receive a crush of cases due to the expiration of eviction moratoriums, uncertainty of unemployment insurance benefits, and other challenges posed by the pandemic.
-Students will also develop negotiation skills, proficiency in mediation, and knowledge of landlord-tenant law and court procedures.
+Students will also develop advocacy and negotiation skills, proficiency in mediation, and knowledge of landlord-tenant law and court procedures.

 This clinic was featured in the New York Post